 The Midwestern States Grow as Settlers Move from the East Coast

 The Midwestern United States was the site of tremendous growth in the early 1800s as settlers moved from the Eastern cities to the frontier in hopes of making it rich and getting out of the crowded, polluted cities on the Atlantic.
 Cincinnati was one of the first great cities to rise out of the province known as the Northwest Territory, a land that was owned first by the French and then the British before being ceded to the colonialists after the War of Independence.
 As settlers continued to move West towards the frontier new settlements were made in what was previously known as the Indiana Land Company.
-This area was eventually called Indiana or “Land of the Indians.”
+This area was eventually called Indiana or the “Land of the Indians.”
 In 1812 Jonathan Jennings, the territories representative to Congress proposed for the territory to be granted statehood.
 The territory was well below the population quota required by Congress to establish a state, but due to the outbreak of the War of 1812, no objections were raised to the proposal.
-Thus, the state of Indiana was born and with it a long history of traditions, politicians, business leaders, teachers, lawyers, merchants, accountants, writers, musicians, and of course – artists.
+Thus, the state of Indiana was born, and with it a long history of traditions, politicians, business leaders, teachers, lawyers, merchants, accountants, writers, musicians, and of course – artists.

 Impressionism Develops in Paris, Influencing American Artists

-The mid 19th century saw many exciting developments in the world of art and culture.
+The mid-19th century saw many exciting developments in the world of art and culture.
 Painters, writers, and musicians in America and Europe were experimenting with new forms.
 One of these new movements was Impressionism.
 Impressionism as an art movement originated in France.
 The process that the painters used was focused on depicting the changing characteristics of light and generally featured short, colorful brushstrokes.
 This movement was in stark contrast to the officially preferred art of the Paris Salon.
 The Salon was an organization in Paris that had a monumental sway in the art world for French society.
 Jurors at the Salon preferred historical subjects and portraits that were carefully rendered.
 The Impressionists eventually found exposure through the Salon des Refuses, an alternative Salon in which the works rejected from the yearly Salon exhibition would be shown.
 It was after this that the Impressionists gradually found more and more favor with the public.
 Eventually, their ideas would spread internationally, and American artists were soon painting in the manner of the Impressionists.

 The Hoosier Group Gains Notoriety as Quintessential American Artists